welcheb/DCEMRI.jl/README.md

 Now you're ready to run the DCE code!

+## A Note about Units

+All units in the code are SI where possible.
+Sometimes, due to numerical accuracy issues, they have been converted internally.
+But all data should be supplied to the code in SI units.
+In particular, time should be in seconds, and relaxation rates in inverse seconds.
+Flip angles should be in degrees.

 ## Running the Code

 DCEMRI.jl has two basic modes of operation.
 The first is command-line invocation, as you would with an operating system command.
 To run DCEMRI.jl as a command, first edit the first `process_dcemri.jl` of the text file to point to your Julia binary, as in